 Why was the placement of a guardrail not planned?

-Another surprise: the small car of Aosta that stood on the embankment and that had been held jointly responsible for the carnage, for keeping the spectators compressed against the net, preventing them from leaving, He was about a hundred feet from where the accident happened.
-It does not seem, therefore, that it has greatly hindered the movement of the crowd.
-It remains incredible that a few dozen meters from the point of misfortune you would snack and keep the radios on, while you already knew, or guessed, that death had entered the enclosure of the public: It is true that nothing could have been done by the crowd pouring on the exits.
-But this indifference puts a new and merciless emphasis on the present misfortune, and suggests a kind of callosity and neglect in the popular soul, as if the message of Sundays is now to look after only themselves, and to enjoy, without looking too much to look who has not had luck.
+The detail appears even more unbelievable if you think that a few of meters from the disaster people either didn’t know or didn’t want to know anything; they continued to enjoy the race with their radios on, having picnics on the grass.
+We began to talk about a hypothesis that had already been considered initially: another car, either McLaren’s or Brabham’s, collided with Trips’ car, making it spin and throwing it against Clark’s wheel.
+But there’s no evidence of that.
+Another surprise: the small car of Aosta that stood on the embankment and that had been held responsible for the carnage, keeping the spectators compressed against the net, preventing them from leaving.
+It was about a hundred feet from the accident.
+Therefore, it didn’t hinder greatly the movement of the crowd.
+It’s incredible to think that a few meters from the disaster there were people snacking and keeping their radios on, while it was already known, or guessed, that death had entered the area where the audience was: It’s true that nothing could have been done by the crowd running towards the exits.
+But this indifference mercilessly emphasizes again the present misfortune and suggests some kind of insensitivity and neglect in the society, as if the message on Sunday was to only look after yourself and to enjoy, without caring too much about those who were unlucky.
 The technical investigation brings out other psychological backgrounds of the unfortunate Sunday in Monza.
-What was the mood of the riders at the start?
-Men are now the most unpredictable instrument, the least manageable on board these perfect speed machines.
-And now let’s look at the men who were dropped into the Lotus and Ferrari car seats.
-They were not quiet men, on the contrary, they were divided not only by the nervous sporting rivalry, but something more, a personal and acrid feeling.
-On the eve of the race, Lotus had decided to give Stirling Moss the best car, taking it away from Jim Clark, who is the official Lotus driver.
-The discussion dragged on painfully during rehearsal days.
-Sunday it was stipulated that Clark should deliver the car to Moss.
+What was the mood of the drivers at the start?
+Men are now more unpredictable and less manageable on board these perfect fast cars.
+And now let’s look at the men who were driving the Lotus and Ferrari.
+They weren’t quiet, quite the opposite, they were divided not only by the nervous sporting rivalry but by a more personal and spiteful aversion.
+On the race eve, Lotus decided to give Stirling Moss the best car, taking it away from Jim Clark, who is the official Lotus driver.
+The discussion dragged on painfully during test days.
+On Sunday it was established that Clark should hand his car over to Moss.